swiftly-solution/documentation/src/docs/scripting/events/gameevents/onvoteended.md

 ---

 # OnVoteEnded
-This event is triggered when vote_ended is triggered
+This event is triggered when vote_ended is triggered.
 ::: tabs
 @tab Lua
 ```lua